swissarmybox/otomatis/ubuntu/dev/README.md

 # Ubuntu for Development

 This directory is for playing around with setting up an Ubuntu local dev machine.
+This assumes that Ubuntu desktop is installed previously, and a new non-root user is already created.

 ## Development

 Use the provided `Dockerfile` to play around and test changes.
 There is a non root user in the container, username is `test` and password is `testpwd`.
 To run the `docker` container, make sure you are in this directory.

+Be advised that some items related tasks don't work on Docker:
+* volta
+* ufw

 Make your changes to this repository, without committing at first.
 Test the changes: